SergioCoboLopez/Workshop_ESA/docs/GoldSim_Models/Model_1_Instructions.md

 nav_order: 1
 ---

-## How to build this model
+## Brief instructions on how to build this model

-### Step 1
+### Step 1 - Introduce the tank

-The first step is to figure out what the state variable is.
-In this case, the state variable is the volume of water in the tank.
-Therefore, the tank must be the
+Select a pool element, change its name, fix the units to liters (l) and flow units to liters per hour (l/hr).
+This is a particularly important step, since GoldSim enforeces unit consistency.

+### Step 2 - Set an upper bound

+### Step 3 -